economy

-In the long run, I don’t expect normal either.
+Arnold King: In the long run, I don’t expect normal either.
 Pre-crisis, our patterns of specialization and trade were optimized for efficiency at the expense of fragility.
 Expect supply chains in the future to have a lot more redundancy and to be less driven by cost minimization.
-The Chief Risk Officer’s approval will now be needed before the CEO will approve a major new supply contract.
+The Chief Risk Officer’s approval will now be […]

-The thing that still confused me is how reliable supply chains are, or seem to be.
+Logic Mag: The thing that still confused me is how reliable supply chains are, or seem to be.
 The world is unpredictable—you’ve got earthquakes, labor strikes, mudslides, every conceivable tragedy—and yet as a consumer I can pretty much count on getting what I want whenever I want it.
-How can it be possible to predict a package’s arrival down to the hour, yet know almost nothing about the conditions of its manufacture? […]
+How can it be possible to predict […]

 Nel suo ultimo libro, The Complacent Class, Tyler Cowen — blogger ed economista — sostiene che la società americana abbia smesso di rischiare e si sia seduta — preferendo miglioramenti marginali a tecnologie pre-esistenti piuttosto che cambiamenti radicali, il che ha contribuito col portare l’economia a una situazione di stagnazione.
 A cambiamenti radicali nel modo di creare, consumare e organizzare l’informazione si sono affiancati cambiamenti marginali nel mondo fisico: treni, aerei, infrastruttura, ad esempio, non sono progrediti di pari passo con il mondo virtuale.